Below are some key product management terms and definitions we believe product managers of all experience levels should get familiar with.

 Market Requirements Document (MRD)

 A market requirements document, or an MRD, is a strategic document written by a product manager to help define the market’s requirements or demand for a specific product.
 An MRD typically contains information on the product’s vision, the competitive landscape, a business analysis and revenue opportunity, as well as a list of features or at least high-level feature categories.

 What is a Method of Procedure?
 A method of procedure (MOP) is a step-by-step guideline for completing a project.
 Think...

 Minimum Viable Feature (MVF)

-What is a Minimum Viable Feature?
-A Minimum Viable Feature (or MVF) is similar to a minimum viable product but at...
+What Is a Minimum Viable Feature?
+A Minimum Viable Feature (or MVF) is a small-scale feature that can quickly be...

 Minimum Viable Product (MVP)